Flogging Molly: Salty Dog Cruises (2015–present)

 From March 13 to 16, 2015, Flogging Molly began hosting a yearly Caribbean cruise.
 The 2015 Salty Dog Cruise Cruise featured shows by the band and many others, over three days leaving from Miami to Nassau and Great Stirrup Cay on the Norwegian Sky.
 All bands performed two times on the stages throughout the ship or on the special stage set on Norwegian's private island of Great Stirrup Cay.

 In 2016, from March 18 to 21, the second yearly cruise took the same itinerary on the same ship and hosted, among others, Rancid, Fishbone, Frank Turner, Street Dogs and The Tossers.

 In 2017, the Enchantment of the Seas hosted the third annual cruise that left on March 10 to Coco Cay and Nassau, until coming back to Miami on March 13.
 The guests invited by the band were NOFX, DeVotchKa, Less Than Jake, The English Beat, The Skatalites, The Bouncing Souls, Dylan Walshe and many others.

-On August 21, 2017, the band announced that the 2018 cruise will take place April 20–23, leaving from Miami, sailing to Key West and to Great Stirrup Cay.
-Originally, the cruise was supposed to take place on the Enchantment of the Seas as in 2017; however, the ship was changed and the Norwegian Sky has been announced.
+On August 21, 2017, the band announced that the 2018 cruise would take place April 20–23, leaving from Miami, sailing to Key West and to Great Stirrup Cay.
+Originally, the cruise was supposed to take place on the Enchantment of the Seas in 2017; however, the ship was changed, and the Norwegian Sky has been announced.
 The line-up includes The Offspring, Buzzcocks, The Vandals, Lagwagon, and Mad Caddies, among others.

+The Salty Dog Cruise 2023 ran November 8–13, sailing from Miami to Harvest Caye, Belize, and Costa Maya, Mexico.
+The line-up included Flogging Molly, Pennywise, Stiff Little Fingers, The Vandals, and Gorilla Biscuits, among others, with a Port of Miami kickoff show featuring The Interrupters.

+In late November 2023, the band announced the next Salty Dog Cruise, set for February 17–22, 2025, sailing from Miami to Grand Cayman, and Ochos Rios, Jamaica.
+As of December 15, 2023, the 2025 cruise was sold out.

+On February 5, 2025, the band announced that they would not be performing on the 2025 Salty Dog Cruise as Dave King is battling a serious health condition.
+On March 17, on social media, the band announced that King had suffered a brain haemorrhage on January 24th, and underwent two subsequent surgeries to save his life.
+He had entered the next phase of recovery when the announcement was made.